Photos / Sounds

 Habitat/Conditions: Found fluttering around bushes near the residential area of campus but stopped to let me take pictures before flying away!
 Weather was sunny with slight clouds with a temperature of 91 degrees F.

-Eastern Giant Swallowtail - Photo (c) Brian Peterson, some rights reserved (CC BY-NC-ND)
+Eastern Giant Swallowtail - Photo (c) David Alan Rogers, some rights reserved (CC BY-NC), uploaded by David Alan Rogers

 durling's ID: Eastern Giant Swallowtail (Heraclides cresphontes)